mongodb/docs/source/includes/fact-azure-kms-prereqs.rst

   associated to the Active Directory tenant.

-- Have the :guilabel:`Resource Group` name for an Azure Resource Group in which the Azure Application has the :guilabel:`Owner` role.
+- Have the :guilabel:`Resource Group` name for an Azure Resource Group in which the Azure Application has the :guilabel:` Azure Key Vault Reader (Preview)` role.

 - Have the :guilabel:`Subscription ID` and :guilabel:`Key Vault Name`
   of an Azure Key Vault.
 Ensure the Key Vault resource group